 Great gardens, great cakes, great causes; why hosting a Great British Garden Party means so much…

-In 2020, the COVID-19 pandemic forced the National Garden Scheme to close its garden gates for the first time in its 93 year history, leaving a shortfall in funding for its beneficiary charities.
-As the single largest funder of Marie Curie’s work, the longest standing partner of Macmillan Cancer Support and a key funder for Hospice UK, Carers Trust, Parkinson’s UK and The Queen’s Nursing Institute this shortfall is having a major impact on these key nursing charities, who continue to need our support more than ever.
+The Great British Garden Party was born out of the National Garden Scheme’s rich heritage and inspired by the desperate need to make up the shortfall in funding that many of the National Garden Scheme’s beneficiaries – including Macmillan Cancer Care, Marie Curie and Hospice UK – experienced during the Pandemic, when their funding streams all but dried up.
+As the single largest charitable funder of Marie Curie’s work, the longest standing partner of Macmillan Cancer Support and a key funder for Hospice UK, Carers Trust, Parkinson’s UK and The Queen’s Nursing Institute this shortfall continues to have a major impact on these charities, who continue to need our support more than ever.

 By hosting a Great British Garden Party you will be supporting some of the UK’s best-loved nursing and health charities and spreading the enjoyment of gardens.
 Your amazing contribution will also allow the National Garden Scheme to support horticultural scholarships and community garden projects too, helping us to provide access to gardens for everyone.